Chandler Fozard, president

 Justin Bailey served in the military for six years.
 Although he had been involved in ministry, his sin led to his eventual incarceration.
 Justin learned the hard way the truth of Luke 8:17, that “nothing is secret that will not be revealed.”
 God brought Justin to his knees in true repentance and he began to study.
 Toward the end of his incarceration, he attended the worship services led by and was mentored by Chandler.
 After his release, in record time, Justin was gainfully employed, having recently been promoted the warehouse manager.
 Having himself benefited from the mentoring of Hope Prison Ministries, and in recognition of his maturity and progress, the board extended an invitation to Justin to become its director of correspondence and to serve as its vice president.
 Justin accepted the invitation, serves today in that capacity and is spearheading the ministry’s latest initiative, InmateMentors.com (coming soon!)

-Barbara Fozard, secretary, hospitality coordinator
+Barbara Fozard, secretary, treasurer

-Barbara began serving as the board’s secretary in 2014.
+Barbara began serving as the board’s secretary and treasurer in 2014.
 She has previously been employed as an administrative assistant, proof reader and her typing has been recorded as reaching speeds of more than 100+ wpm!
 But more than her skills as an administrator, she uses her greatest, God-given gifts of mercy and kindness toward the men and women we’ve hosted in our halfway house over the years by preparing and serving meals to them, hosting them in our home and often assisting with their transportation needs.
 After one Thanksgiving dinner she prepared, one man remarked, “You know, Chandler, I’m 47 years old and that’s the first time I’ve ever been around a table that prayed before they ate.”

 James Parker, member